informal-org/informal/docs/data_format.md

 Why not just put 1 or 1.5 or "hello" in it directly?
 It's kind of represented in json already without this additional field.

+Let's say the type field is optional unless its explicitly defined.
+For most unambiguous things, leave it as is.
+Only define it if say the value is "1.1" and the type is str.
+Why not just make it str automatically then?

+There's the representation of data necessary for the execution of the code and then there's additional information which is formatting and UI only needed by the frontend. i.e. expanded, collapsed, etc.

+Let's start without it and only add it if I need to.